OpenFogStack/GeoFaaS/README.md

     brokerAreaFilePath = "config/disgb-registry.json"
     brokerCommunicators = 2
 ```
-- The geoBroker's client names matter, as it will skip event geo-check for "GeoFaaS-" servers, and skip subscription checking
+- GeoFaaS servers will have a name starting with "GeoFaaS-" (e.g. "GeoFaaS-Berlin").
+The geoBroker's client names matter, as GeoBroker will skip event geo-check for "GeoFaaS-" subscribers, and skip subscription checking
 - 'granularity' is the accuracy for location queries. the bigger, the smaller tiles of world map, therefore more accuracy.
 - 'messageProcessors' is the number of ZMQ message processors (check DisGBSubscriberMatchingServerLogic.java)
 - 'brokerCommunicators' is the number of ZMQ message communicators; is also a parameter used in each message processor and broker communicator (ZMQProcessStarter.java)